ChachaChaudhary/CalenderApp-UI/README.md

 1. Run `npm install` to download all the dependencies.
 2. Run `npm run start` for starting a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+3. Start the Calender App Server as UI is utilizing its endpoint.
+Calender App Servcer can be found at https://github.com/ChachaChaudhary/CalenderApp/tree/master.

 ## What Components it has?